 That being said, it's important to us that the Model 01 not feel too alien today.
 That's why we've based the default key layout on QWERTY.
 We've made some important changes, though: We've aligned the keys in columns so they're easier to reach without having to contort your fingers.
 The two halves of the keyboard are angled to help you keep your wrists in a more natural, neutral position.

 If you've ever used a smartphone, you know that your thumbs are good for more than just whacking a big spacebar.
 The Model 01 moves some of the most frequently chorded keys away from your poor, overworked pinkie fingers to comfortable arcs right under your thumbs.

-The Model 01 ships with a QWERTY layout, but it also speaks Dvorak, Colemak, Workman, and a variant of the Malt layout.
+The Model 01 ships with a QWERTY layout, but it also speaks Dvorak and Colemak.
 It is, of course, easily customizable, so you'll be able to make it speak your layout.